Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 The repository [csolution-examples](https://github.com/Open-CMSIS-Pack/csolution-examples) provides several working examples.

-The section below explains the the overall concepts consider by the `csolution` tool based on examples.
+The section below explains the the overall concepts consider by the **csolution - CMSIS Project Manager** based on examples.

 ### Minimal Project Setup